Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Introduction

 \section{Introduction}

-In transforming various aspects of people's lives, Large Language Models (LLMs) have exhibited tremendous potential.
-In recent years, numerous content learning and LLMs have been developed, including notable models such as Adobe firefly, Microsoft 365 Copilot \cite{s23}, Adobe Photoshop, and Google's Meena chatbot \cite{r20}, along with the GPT series and others \cite{rns+18,rwc+19, dclt18,rwc+19,ydy+19,bmr+20, bmr+20,cha22,o23}.
+In transforming various aspects of people's lives, large language models (LLMs) have exhibited tremendous potential.
+In recent years, numerous content learning and LLMs have been developed, including notable models such as Adobe Firefly, Microsoft 365 Copilot \citep{s23}, Adobe Photoshop, and Google's Meena chatbot \citep{r20}, along with the GPT series, the DeepSeek series, Google's Gemini series and others \citep{rns+18,rwc+19, dclt18,rwc+19,ydy+19,bmr+20,cha22,o23,gemini,deepseekv3}.
 These models, together with those built upon them, have demonstrated significant prowess across diverse fields.
 The robustness and vitality of their development are attested to by the widespread integration of LLMs.
 In the realm of Natural Language Processing (NLP), evaluations by \cite{lbl+22, lbr+23, cpk+23, bcl+23} center around natural language understanding, while \cite{wlj+23, qzz+23, pd23, chbp23, cwj+23} delve into natural language generation.
-LLMs have found applications in diverse fields, including both social science and science \cite{ggl+23,dgg23, f23, nkl+23}, medical applications \cite{clbj23, jgp+23}, and engineering \cite{pmm+23, sm+23, bce+23, lxwz23}, showcasing their potent capabilities.
+LLMs have found applications in diverse fields, including both social science and science \citep{ggl+23,dgg23, f23, nkl+23}, medical applications \citep{clbj23, jgp+23}, cybersecurity~\cite{sdj+23,xwl+24,lsj25,hst+25,daw25} and engineering \citep{pmm+23, sm+23, bce+23, lxwz23}, showcasing their potent capabilities.
 A consistent theme among these models is the adoption of the transformer architecture, a proven and highly efficient framework.
-The prevailing prevalence of models like ChatGPT \cite{o23} further underscores the transformative impact of this architecture.
+The prevailing prevalence of models like ChatGPT \citep{o23} further underscores the transformative impact of this architecture.

-However, there is a crucial problem with large language models: their training costs and uncertainty regarding their inference ability in different parts of the whole.
-Understanding how different domains work is important in retrieval argument generation (RAG) \cite{sww+23, zb24, sz24}, as well as sparsity for large language models by identifying the ability domain in the model which are important in solving the problem above.
-Then a question arose.
+However, there is a crucial problem with LLMs: their training costs and uncertainty regarding their inference ability in different parts of the whole.
+Understanding how different domains work is important in retrieval argument generation (RAG) \citep{sww+23, zb24, sz24}, as well as sparsity for LLMs by identifying the ability domain in the model which is important in solving the problem above.
+Then a question arose:

-We give an initial step to the question from the theoretical perspective.
-As we delve deeper into large language models, softmax mechanism plays an important role in the computation of self-attention.
-But how the self-attention mechanism works, why it dedicates a lot to impressive ability in large language models, and what role it plays is still undiscovered.
+We take an initial step toward addressing this question from a theoretical perspective.
+As we delve deeper into LLMs, the softmax mechanism is found to play an important role in the computation of self-attention.
+Thus, it is imperative to study how the self-attention mechanism works, why it contributes significantly to the impressive capabilities of LLMs, and what role it plays are still not fully understood.